Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 “Naval gunfire support was effective against the targets on which it was directed.
 Unfortunately the pre-landing bombardment was not accompanied by air bombardment as was planned, consequently many enemy position were left untouched.”[1]

 This excuse was transparently false, as every single air target coincided with one or more naval bombardment targets (Figure 2).
-If an enemy position was ‘left untouched’, then it wasn’t just a matter of the air bombardment failing to hit it, it also meant Hall’s naval bombardment failed to hit it.
-The simple fact was that Hall’s bombardment was largely ineffective because it was only half the effort planned.
+If an enemy position was ‘left untouched’, then it wasn’t just a matter of the air bombardment failing to hit it, it would have to mean Hall’s naval bombardment also failed to hit it.
+Yet one thing Hall’s bombardment did manage to do was strike every assigned target, though with far less ordnance than called for.
+The simple fact is that Hall’s bombardment was only partly effective, and that was due to the fact that it was only partly executed.
+His attempt to shift the blame to the air service was merely an attempt to distract from his own failure.

-This examines the planned aerial targeting of the Omaha defenses; analyzes how the air bombardment plan might have translated into actual bombs-on-target; and provides some realistic appreciation for the neutralization effects that might have been expected.
-The next installment will investigate how the last-minute decision to delay the bomb releases points came about and how that decision negated the value of the air bombardment mission.
+This article examines the planned aerial targeting of the Omaha defenses; analyzes how the air bombardment plan might have translated into actual bombs-on-target; and provides some realistic appreciation for the neutralization effects that might have been expected.
+The next installment will investigate how the last-minute decision to delay the bomb releases points came about and whether that decision had any practical effect in negating the accuracy of the air bombardment mission.

 The Air Bombardment Plan

-A full discussion of these alternatives - ranging from the campaign against German radar sites to the campaign against the transportation network - would take far too much space.
+A full discussion of these alternatives—ranging from the campaign against German radar sites to the campaign against the transportation network—would take far too much space.
 Our focus here is limited to the portions of that plan that directly supported the landing force at Omaha.
 This consisted of three phases.
 The first phase entailed the air strikes on the morning of 6 June against selected German coastal artillery positions, which I will touch on only briefly.
-The second phase entailed the bomber strikes against the German beach defenses, which is the primar focus of this analysis.
-The third phase involved the tactical air strikes which began after H-Hour, and will not be discussed as it lies outside the window of this topic.
+The second phase entailed the bomber strikes against the German beach defenses, which is the primary focus of this analysis.
+The third phase involved the tactical air strikes which began after H-Hour, but we’ll omit it as it lies outside the scope of this topic.

 Phase I – Coastal Defense Battery Suppression

-The first phase of the Omaha air bombardment would involve a series of six strikes against coastal artillery positions.
+The first phase of the Omaha air bombardment actually would be the culmination of a weeks-long effort against coastal artillery positions.
+Both studies and bombing experience had shown that the chances of actually knocking out a gun in a concrete casement were very remote, so much of the effort had been redirected against batteries where casemates had not been completed, such as Pointe du Hoc.
+The objective was to delay construction, and possibly knock out an unprotected gun or two as well.
+The air strikes early on 6 June, however, would include selected batteries that were hardened as well unprotected sites, with the objective being the now familiar neutralization.
+Those early morning operations would involve a series of six strikes.
 The first two air strikes would come in the pre-dawn hours of 6 June, striking the 155mm coastal artillery guns at Pointe du Hoc [2] and at the Maisy I battery.
-The RAF Bomber Command flew these missions, with bombing to taking place between H-7 Hours to H-44 minutes.
+The RAF Bomber Command flew these missions, with bombing taking place between H-7 Hours and H-44 minutes.
 Pointe du Hoc was targeted by 124 bombers carrying 698 tons of bombs, and Maisy I by 116 bombers carrying 592 tons.
 [3]

 The next strikes in this phase consisted of fighter bombers from the US Ninth Tactical Air Force.
 These are sometimes incorrectly listed as again striking Maisy and Pointe du Hoc.
 They actually targeted a 75mm gun battery in the Maisy II position and an unidentified field artillery battery at Gefosse.
 [4] Each position was targeted by a squadron of 18 aircraft.
-Maisy was hit by all18 aircraft delivering 27 tons (with “good” results).
-Gefosse was actually hit by only 3 aircraft delivering 20 tons (with “excellent” results).
-[5] These strikes took place between H-40 (0550 hours) and H+8 (0638 hours).
+Maisy was hit by all 18 aircraft delivering 27 tons (with “good” results).
+Gefosse was actually hit by only 13 aircraft delivering 20 tons (with “excellent” results).
+[5] These strikes took place between H-40 (0550 hours) and H+08 (0638 hours).

 Phase II – Beach Defense Neutralization

 Target designations could be a bit confusing due to different systems used.
 For example the Germans identified their resistances nests with the letters WN combined with a number, such as WN73 (the position just west of the Vierville draw).
 The Army and Navy worked from a common list (the Vth Corps target list) which provided specific coordinates for gunfire targets throughout the beachhead.
 They also supposedly had a common list of requested air targets, which they identified by letters only.
 The air command took the requested Army/Navy targets and drew lines roughly encompassing the boundaries of individual or multiple resistance nests, labelled them with alpha-numerical designations and picked an aim point within the boundaries.
-Some USAAF aerial photos show yet another target designation system using just two digit numbers.
+Some USAAF aerial photos show yet another target designation system using just two digit numbers, and some mission reports refer to targets by a single letter designations—which do not match the letters used by the Army and Navy for air targets.
+It is perhaps no surprise that few studies of the Omaha air bombardment can agree on the targets.
 Figure 1 provides a partial crosswalk between the naming systems.
 For the sake of consistency in this project, I will simply reference the air targets using the corresponding resistance nest designations.

-As another example, the three resistance nests defending the D-3 exit (WN66, WN67 and WN68), were due to be shelled by 385 rounds of 12-inch shells (70% HC and 30% AP) from the USS Arkansas and 400 rounds of 6-inch fire from HMS Glasgow.
-That amounts to about 50 tons of 12-inch projectiles and about 21 tons of 6-inch projectiles.
-By comparison, the two aerial targets covering the same enemy positions were planned to be hit by 374 tons of bombs.
+As another example, the three resistance nests defending the D-3 exit (WN66, WN67 and WN68), were due to be shelled by 385 12-inch projectiles (70% HC and 30% AP) from the USS Arkansas and 400 rounds of 6-inch fire from HMS Glasgow.
+That amounted to about 50 tons of 12-inch projectiles and about 21 tons of 6-inch projectiles.
+By comparison, the two aerial targets covering the same enemy positions were also due to be hit by 187 tons of bombs.

-So, yes, the weight of airpower scheduled to be released at Omaha should have provided the decisive weight of neutralizing effects.
+So, yes, the weight of airpower scheduled to be released at Omaha should have provided the major contribution to the neutralization effort.
 But the picture is even more lopsided than this simple comparison of tonnage would indicate.
 The explosive filler in a general purpose (GP) bomb was about 50% of the bomb’s weight, and about 13% of a fragmentation bomb’s weight.
-By comparison, among the various naval projectiles, the burster charges never exceeded 15% and could be as low as 2-3% (the latter figure for Common shells).
+By comparison, among the various naval projectiles, the burster charges never exceeded 15% and could be as low as 2-3% (the latter figure for 5-inch Common shells).
 Further, the explosives in the USAAF bombs were slightly more powerful than the explosives used in the naval shells.

 But as impressive as the above calculations are, the case is not as clear as it seems.
 The unstated assumption in those calculations was that all of the bombs would land in the target area.
 And that little assumption is not at all justified.